1 2 3 Cup Equals How Many Ounces

 Before diving into the conversions, it's critical to clarify the distinction between liquid ounces and dry ounces.
 While both measure weight, they are applied differently and lead to different conversion results for cups.
 The confusion stems from the fact that both use the term "ounce," but their definitions and applications differ significantly.

 • Dry Ounces (oz): These measure the weight of dry goods, such as flour, sugar, or rice.
 A dry ounce refers to the weight of the substance, not its volume.
 The same volume of flour and sugar will not weigh the same, due to density differences.
-Therefore, directly converting dry cups to ounces isn’t as straightforward and requires either a scale or specific conversion charts for the particular ingredient.
+Because of this, directly converting dry cups to ounces isn’t as straightforward and requires either a scale or specific conversion charts for the particular ingredient.

 The Fundamental Conversion: 1 Cup Equals How Many Ounces?